Cronus Audit Report

 Resolved in commit 4909443408e4c01ef17684455f8dd021de4547ec.

-is updated when Cronus token gets transferred out through functionStableCronusStaking.emergencyWithdraw()
+internalCronusBalanceis updated when Cronus token gets transferred out through functionStableCronusStaking.emergencyWithdraw().

 Medium